The Story Of Little Red Riding Hood

 But he daren’t.

 You see, a woodman was working close by with his dog.
-The dog was so vicious that the wolf was terrified of it.
+The dog looked a little timid and moth eaten, but, by jove, could it be ferocious—especially when it caught a sniff of a beastly wolf.
 So, instead of pouncing and risking a commotion, the wolf crept up to Little Red Riding Hood very gently and said,

 ‘Hello, Little Red Riding Hood.
 To where are you going this fine morning?’

-‘To see my Grandmamma,’ she said, ‘and take her the gifts from my basket— butter, eggs and cake.’
+‘To see my Grandmamma,’ she said, ‘and take her the gifts from my basket—bread, butter and cake.’

 ‘Where does your Grandmamma live?’ asked the wolf.